vardhanaav/ppl-assignment-vardhanaav/Q7/HOWTO_README.txt

 java q7
 javadoc *.java
 cat log.txt log1.txt log2.txt
-(if you want to see the logs for gifting and committed)
+(if you want to see the logs for gifting and commitments)

 (Ubuntu Gnome 16.04 LTS)
 64-bit